mouseless/baked/docs/features/business.md

 # Business

 Implementations of this feature will be customized for your own project needs.
-A built-in default implementation is provided which configures and uses the generated a `DomainModel` instance to register components to `IServiceCollection`.
+A built-in implementation is provided which configures and uses the generated a `DomainModel` instance to register components to `IServiceCollection`.

 Add this feature implementations using `AddBusiness()` extension;